Wycheproof railway station

 A number of home signals at the station were abolished on 5 January 1994.

-The station and platform have recently been renovated, and in 2012, the main building was being offered for commercial lease.

-A goods shed is also at the station, as well as a 70' long turntable that has been leased to Steamrail Victoria, who re-opened it to rail traffic in 2021.
+The station and platform were renovated in 2010, the goods shed in 2015 and the 70' long turntable that has been leased to Steamrail Victoria, was re-opened it to rail traffic in 2021.
 K class steam locomotive K167 is also statically preserved in a nearby park.